-Topic Y/N If Yes, cite reference in the company policy Environmental performance Y Independent Mining Contractor Agreements entered into by PGMC include adherence to company Environmental Policy.
+Торіс Y/N If Yes, cite reference in the company policy Environmental performance Y Independent Mining Contractor Agreements entered into by the company include adherence to company Environmental Policy.
 In evaluating each contractor, one key performance indicator item is 100% compliance with environmental laws and regulations.
-Forced labor Υ Contracts and agreements entered into by PGMC Child labor Υ include adherence to social and labor laws.
-In evaluating each contractor, one key performance Human Rights Υ indicator item is compliance with social and labor laws and the target metrics include zero issues and complaints and 100% compliance to DOLE and other relevant government regulations.
-Bribery and corruption Y Contracts and agreements entered into by PGMC include adherence to company anti-corruption policies (Under General Guidelines numbers 2 (Ethical Procurement), 3 (Conflict of Interest) and 4 (Receipt of Gifts) of the PGMC Draft Policy on Materials, Supplies & Services Procure-to-Pay).
+Forced labor Y Contracts and agreements entered into by the Child labor Y company include adherence to social and labor laws.
+In evaluating each contractor, one key Human Rights Y performance indicator item is compliance with social and labor laws and the target metrics include zero issues and complaints and 100% compliance to DOLE and other relevant government regulations.
+Bribery and corruption Y Contracts and agreements entered into by the company include adherence to company anti- corruption policies (Under General Guidelines numbers 2 (Ethical Procurement), 3 (Conflict of Interest) and 4 (Receipt of Gifts) of the PGMC Draft Policy on Materials, Supplies & Services Procure-to-Pay).

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach PGMC conducts supplier accreditation to ensure that it conducts business with trustworthy and reliable suppliers that would help the Company in attaining its targets.
+Management Approach The company conducts supplier accreditation to ensure that it conducts business with trustworthy and reliable suppliers that would help the Company in attaining its targets.
 In the deliberation of suppliers of products and/or services, the Company looks into an applicant's past performance.
-PGMC also requires the suppliers' commitment to abide by the company policies by including them in the contract/agreement.
+The company also requires the suppliers' commitment to abide by the company policies by including them in the contract/agreement.
 Violation of this requirement is a ground for termination of the contract.
 What are the Risk/s Identified?
 Management Approach There are no significant risks identified.

 What are the Opportunity/ies Identified?

-Management Approach There are no significant opportunities identified.
+There are no significant opportunities identified.